Actionable tips, community conversations, and marketing inspiration.

 • Education level: Facebook ad targeting lets you get very specific in terms of education level, including the field of study, type of school, actual school attended, year graduated, and type of degree received.

-• Financial income: Facebook uses information from US zip codes to determine the financial income brackets of people across the country.
+• Financial income: Facebook uses information from US zip codes to determine the financial income brackets of people nationwide.

 • Life events: Facebook determines life events by important dates, including birthdays, anniversaries, relationship status changes, and “starts” (started job, etc.).